Professional wrestling strikes: Shining wizard

 A strike invented by The Great Muta delivered to an opponent down on one knee.
 After stepping off the opponent's raised knee with one foot, the wrestler swings the other leg and strikes the opponent's head with either the side of the knee or shin.
 A slight variation known as shining apprentice sees the wrestler use a running enzuigiri to the kneeling opponent's head without the use of the opponent's knee for leverage.
 Many other "shining" attacks exist, including big boots and dropkicks.
 The shining wizard can be applied to a standing opponent as well; this would be likely applied by stepping off the opponent's chest and then delivering a knee smash to the opponent's face.
-AJ Lee uses this move as her finisher in her time in WWE.
-Tegan Nox uses this move as her finisher called Shiniest Wizard.
-Adam Cole uses a version of this move, called The Boom, where he strikes his opponent at the back of their head and neck.
+AJ Lee used this move as her finisher in her time in WWE.
+Nixon Newell uses this move as her finisher called The Shiniest Wizard.
+Eddie Edwards uses a version of this move as his finisher where he uses his knee to strike his opponent, known as the Boston Knee Party.
+Adam Cole uses a version of this move, called The Boom (formerly known as The Last Shot), where he strikes his opponent at the back of their head and neck.